Vizonex/pyllparse/README.md

 - Make a youtube tutorial on how to use this library on Vizonex Builds
 - Release pypi packages
 - Build an enum compiler like seen in llhttp
+- Implement llvm bytecode and js outputs if I have the time for it.